iamthewalrus-git/github-slideshow/_posts/0000-01-02-iamthewalrus-git.md

 layout: slide
 title: "Welcome to iamthewalrus-git's slide!"
 ---
-This is my awesome file
+This is my awesome file :tada:
 Use the left arrow to go back!